News & Events

 pathways.
 Our main focus is on using cytomegaloviruses as model systems to examine how pathogens alter G-protein coupled receptor (GPCR) signaling pathways.
 Dr. Miller is director of the NIEHS-funded Environmental Carcinogeneses and Mutagenesis

 T32 Training Program at the University of Cincinnati (T32 ES007250).
 Co-Leader: CEG Associate Director Alvaro Puga, Ph.D.
 CEG Full member.

 * * *

 Michelle Burbage, Ph.D., Assistant Professor of Public Health Sciences, has been named co-leader of the CEG Community Engagement Core (CEC).
-Dr. Burbage will work alongside CEC Director Nicholas Newman, D.O., M.S., and Program Manager Angela Larck, MSOL, to advance community-based participatory research and the translation of scientific knowledge among grassroots partners.
+Dr. Burbage is working alongside CEC Director Nicholas Newman, D.O., M.S., to advance community-based participatory research and the translation of scientific knowledge among grassroots partners.
 Dr. Burbage has worked on projects with the Ronald McDonald House, Urban Appalachian Council, YWCA’s mammogram outreach program, and local schools and health departments.
 In 2018 Burbage received the prestigious Mirzayan Science & Technology Policy Fellowship of the National Academies of Sciences, Engineering, and Medicine.
-The Community Engagement Core provides fosters bi-directional communication between population and bench scientists specializing in the study of gene-environment interactions and stakeholders throughout our region.

 * * *